 The 9th ward!
 The 9th ward is so large that it covers the Lower 9th, Upper Ninth, New Orleans East, and Pontchartrain Park.

-When non-locals ask about the 9th ward, because they heard about during Hurricane Katrina coverage, they don’t know how huge this swath of land is.
+When non-locals ask about the 9th ward, because they heard about it during Hurricane Katrina coverage, they don’t know how huge this swath of land is.

-These days most people are referencing the Lower 9th when they say the 9th Ward.
+These days, most people are referencing the Lower 9th when they say the 9th Ward.

 Bonus facts!